luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/078_subsets.md

 - Space: O(N)
 - N = Number of elements in array

-The intuition is recognize that for each number, we can either add it or not.
+The intuition is to recognize that for each number, we can either add it or not.
 Therefore, using recursion, we can easily backtrack the solution and try choice #2.

 Using the ability for recursion to backtrack will allow us to populate the result.